DavidLandup0/deepvision/README.md

 As models between PyTorch and TensorFlow implementations are equal and to encourage cross-framework collaboration - DeepVision provides you with the option of *porting weights* between the frameworks.
 This means that *Person 1* can train a model with a *TensorFlow pipeline*, and *Person 2* can then take that checkpoint and fine-tune it with a *PyTorch pipeline*, **and vice-versa**.

-While still in beta, the feature will come for each model, and currently works for EfficientNets:
+While still in beta, the feature will come for each model, and currently works for EfficientNets.

+> For end-to-end examples, take a look at the [_"Automatic Weight Conversion with DeepVision"_](https://colab.research.google.com/drive/1_nUpqsjg8sOW5eylyedGsGQZjNmHA6GY#scrollTo=fcyT9KNwclfB)

 #### TensorFlow-to-PyTorch Automatic Weight Conversion